AdamBojek/ECDHE-encrypted-chat/README.md

 ## Overview

 This project implements a secure client-server console-based chat app.
 It uses ECDHE to establish a shared key, and Fernet for encrypted communication.
 The server is designed to handle multiple concurrent clients, thanks to multithreading.
 Multithreading also allows for two-way communication.
 Great care was taken to ensure the multithreading implementation is secure.
-This is achieved via global varaible locks, which ensure two threads cannot modify the same variable at the same time.
+This is achieved via global variable locks, which ensure two threads cannot modify the same variable at the same time.
 We avoid deadlocks by establishing a global lock acqusition order.
 All the threads should close properly (graceful shutdown) so the daemon parameter is unnecessary.
-The error handling ensure that if an error occurs while communicating with a specific client, the error is contained and handled in that client's thread.
-Just because there is an issue with one of the client, doesn't mean that the server needs to shut down.

 ## Features